pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## insist insisted (id)(reg)
 * She insisted that I stay but I was in a hurry and I left.
 * I insisted on visiting them in person.
+* Their insistence on playing loud music at night is very troubling.
+* insistence(noun)

 ## install installed (d) (reg)
 * I should have installed that app earlier.